 Editing and proofreading: What’s the difference?

-Editing and proofreading are essential steps in the writing and publishing process, but people often use the words interchangeably.
-While both require careful consideration and reading of the copy, there are some notable differences between them.
+Editing and proofreading are essential to the writing and publishing process, but people often use the words interchangeably.
+While they both require careful consideration and reading, there are key differences between them.

 So, what’s editing all about?